athaddius/STIRMetrics/README.md

 ## Utilities

 ### clicktracks:
-a click-and track application for visualizing tracker on STIR
+A click-and track application for visualizing a tracker on STIR.

 ```
 python datatest/clicktracks.py --num_data 3